AndrewLive/improved_discord_bot/README.md

     Blackjack:
         blackjack    Initiates a game of Blackjack
-    Minecraft:
+    Misc:
-        minecraft    Returns information about the Denny's Minecraft Server rconsay      Sends a message to the Minecraft server chat
+        shityourself Shit yourself
     SunTzu:
-        reloadsuntzu Reloads the list of quotes that Sun Tzu can give (only usable by bot owner) suntzu       Gives a 100% real quote from ancient Chinese general Sun Tzu
+        reloadsuntzu Reloads the list of quotes that Sun Tzu can give (only usable by the bot owner) suntzu       Gives a 100% real totally not made up quote from ancient Chinese General, Sun Tzu suntzuinput  Submits a quote for consideration by Sun Tzu
     Translate:
         translate    Translates the message the invoker replied to ​No Category: